 - Have had certain eye surgeries, like glaucoma surgery

-- Take steroids (medicines used to treat a variety of health problems, like arthritis or allergies) for a long time
+- Take steroids — medicines used to treat some health problems, like arthritis or allergies

 Serious eye injuries can damage your lens and cause a cataract.
-The cataract could form quickly after the injury — or it could form many years later.
+The cataract could form soon after the injury — or it could form many years later.

-Cataracts in children are rare, and they’re usually genetic — they run in families.
-They can also happen because of serious complications during pregnancy or because of illnesses during childhood, like uveitis or tumors in the eye.
-Children can also get cataracts for the same reasons as adults — eye injuries, radiation, or steroid medications.
+Cataracts in children are rare, and they’re usually genetic — meaning they run in families.
+They can also happen because of serious problems during pregnancy or because of illnesses during childhood, like uveitis or tumors in the eye.
+Children can also get cataracts for the same reasons as adults — like eye injuries, radiation, or steroids.

-When pediatric cataracts are large enough to cause vision problems, they need immediate treatment.
+When pediatric cataracts are large enough to cause vision problems, they need treatment right away.
 It’s important to treat these cataracts early on so your child doesn’t develop other vision problems, like amblyopia (lazy eye).

-Other pediatric cataracts are so small that they won’t hurt your child’s vision.
-Your child’s doctor can monitor these smaller cataracts to make sure they don’t cause vision problems.
+Some pediatric cataracts are so small that they won’t affect your child’s vision.
+Your child’s eye doctor can watch these smaller cataracts over time to make sure they don’t cause vision problems.

-Treatment for secondary cataract is quick and painless.
-Your doctor will use a laser to make an opening in the membrane behind the artificial lens in your eye — this is called YAG laser capsulotomy.
-Most people will notice their vision is back to normal a few days after the procedure.
+Treatment for secondary cataracts is quick and painless.
+Your eye doctor will use a laser to make an opening in the cloudy part of the lens — this is called YAG laser capsulotomy.
+Most people will notice their vision is back to normal in a few days.